Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What do I need to know about vertebroplasty?

-Your healthcare provider will talk to you about how to prepare for this procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+- Your healthcare provider will tell you how to prepare for this procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+Arrange to have someone drive you home when you are discharged.

 What are the risks of vertebroplasty?